 Since NFIP’s inception, additional legislation has been enacted to strengthen the program, ensure its fiscal soundness and inform its mapping and insurance rate-setting.
 More recently:

-On July 6, 2012, the President signed into law the Biggert-Waters Flood Insurance Reform Act of 2012 (BW-12),which reauthorized the NFIP through Sept.
+On July 6, 2012, President Obama signed into law the Biggert-Waters Flood Insurance Reform Act of 2012 (BW-12),which reauthorized the NFIP through Sept.
 30, 2017, and made a number of reforms aimed at making the program more financially and structurally sound.
-Over the past year, a few of the provisions of BW-12 have been implemented, while others are being phased in over time.
-The purpose of the legislation is to change the way the NFIP operates and to raise rates to reflect true flood risk, as well as make the program more financially stable.
-BW-12 also involves changes regarding how Flood Insurance Rate Map (FIRM) updates impact policyholders.
-These changes will affect some―but not all―policyholders over time.
+The purpose of the legislation was to change the way the NFIP operates and to raise rates to reflect true flood risk, as well as make the program more financially stable.
+As implementation moved forward, constituent concerns over flood insurance premium increases prompted legislative efforts to modify some of the BW-12 reforms.

 On March 21, 2014, President Obama signed the Homeowner Flood Insurance Affordability Act of 2014 into law, which repeals and modifies certain BW-12 provisions and makes additional program changes to other aspects of the NFIP.
 According to FEMA, the law lowers the rate increases on some policies, prevents some future rate increases, and implements a surcharge on all policyholders.
 It also repeals certain rate increases that have already gone into effect and provides for refunds to those policyholders.

 Click here for an overview of the Homeowner Flood Insurance Affordability Act of 2014.